Generalized automorphic sheaves and the proportionality principle of Hirzebruch-Mumford: Automorphic data

+Let $\mathcal{E}$ be a vector bundle on $\left[ P \backslash M^\vee \right]$, i.e.\@ a $P$-equivariant vector bundle on $M^\vee$.
+The pull-back $\Xi^*\mathcal{E}$ is called the automorphic vector bundle associated with $\mathcal{E}$.
+It can be explicitly described as follows: Note that there is a equivalence of categories between $P$-equivariant vector bundles on $B$ and vector bundles on $\overline{M}$.
+The vector bundle $\Xi^*\mathcal{E}$ is the vector bundle on $\overline{M}$ corresponding to the $P$-equivariant vector bundle $p^*\mathcal{E}$.
+This construction will be generalized in Section~\ref{FJCAT} (cf.\@ \ref{EXCANEXT} for the special case). \end{PAR}

 \begin{PAR} Consider the following sequence of vector bundles on $B_Y$ (which are all $\M_n^{n_Y}$-equivariant and canonical extensions).
-We assume given a logarithmic Ehresmann connection on $B_Y$, i.e.\@ a section $s_Y$ which is $P_Y$-invariant and $\M_n^{n_Y}$-equivariant:
+We assume given a logarithmic Ehresmann connection on $B_Y$, i.e.\@ a section $s_Y$ which is $P_Y$-equivariant and $\M_n^{n_Y}$-equivariant: